Go Ad-Free

 New Research Confirms Link | Herpes Virus Infections and Alzheimer Disease

-There is currently no meaningful treatment of Alzheimer disease.
-What if there were an association between herpes virus infections and alzheimer disease?
+What if there was a connection between herpes virus infections and Alzheimer disease?
+New research is intriguing!
 Could antiviral drugs help?

 “This is the most compelling evidence ever presented that points to a viral contribution to the cause or progression of Alzheimer’s.”